dalexscully/reading-notes/README.md

 Hi my name is **Domaine**!
 I love <sub>Javascript</sub> and <sub>crafts</sub>.

-Growth mindset is able to sustain develop and growth and learn from past mistakes as life goes on.
+Growth mindset is able to sustain develop and grow and learn from past mistakes as life goes on.

 3 Remainders to keep myself in the growth mindset: